RF Soldering & Heating. Simulation, Modeling.

 That led us to try to make an IR (infra-red) temperature measurement, by pointing a pyrometer at the little device.
 What we found was that the measurement wasn't reliable.
 Depending on whether the flux ran over the surface, so we got different answers.. emissivity was changed.

-McCann knew that inside this device was a bridge wire, made of a different material from the parts to which it was welded.
+I knew that inside this device was a bridge wire, made of a different material from the parts to which it was welded.
 The terminations were accessible.
-Some simple experiments showed that the dissimilar metals created an accidental thermocouple which could be calibrated.
-Thus, we had a temperature measurement (as long as the high RF fields didn't fry the electronics of the thermocouple meter).
+I did some simple experiments which showed that the dissimilar metals created an accidental thermocouple which could be calibrated.
+Thus, I had a temperature measurement (as long as the high RF fields didn't fry the electronics of the thermocouple meter).
 What's more, the thermocouple was exactly where we needed it, right next to the pyrotechnic materials.

 Can we explain behaviour?

 The measurement of internal temperature gave us a means to check a model of the heating process.
-We had good data on the geometry and construction of the device but no real knowledge of exactly where the heat was going in to the device.
+We had good data on the geometry and construction of the device but no real knowledge of where exactly the heat was going within the device.
 There were several complete electrical loops in the vicinity of the highest RF fields, made of different materials (copper, steel etc).
-We made a judgement as to where the heat input really took place and continued.
+I made a judgement (the ring of solder was pretty conductive itself) as to where the heat input really took place and continued.

 Given a rate of heat input, we could see its dynamic propagation through the device (in the model, that is) and see if the resulting time-temperature response at the 'thermocouple' matched up with the reality.
 When that made a reasonable match, we could look at what might happen with a different RF source.